 Eighteen out of the twenty-seven patients felt that their heart disease was directly related to the information they saw on the display; when, in fact, it was not an adequate measure of their cardiac disease progress.
 As the time went on in the study, the users became more anxious.
 At first, having extra information about their physiological status presented in numbers provided the users with a sense of calm.
 Then as the users tried to interpret the data without their doctors, feelings of uneasiness began to surface.

 The easy access to metrics about health created problems for the users in the study when it came down to the interpretation of the data.
-Without collaboration from a doctor, even the smallest deviation in metrics can cause doubt and anxiety, especially in people who are predisposed to worry about their heart rate (such as cardiac patients and even in patients with panic attacks or anxiety disorders).
+Without collaboration from a doctor, even the smallest deviation in metrics can cause doubt and worry, especially in people who are predisposed to worry about their heart rate (such as cardiac patients and even in patients with panic attacks).

 Most people benefit from the motivation and accountability that fitness watches provide; but for some, the problems start when the user starts interpreting the data as medical data.
 Few people are required to check in with their heart rates throughout the entire day.
 It’s likely if you have one of those conditions, you’re working closely with a doctor who is giving you a numeric range of what’s normal for you.

-For the rest of us, maybe it would be less stressful if we only checked in on our data at a few set points of the day, rather than seeing it displayed constantly.
+For the rest of us, maybe it would be less stressful if we only checked in on our data at a few set points of the day, rather than seeing it displayed constantly; or if we interpreted these results with the hand of a healthcare professional.

 Andersen TO, Langstrup H, Lomborg S. Experiences With Wearable Activity Data During Self-Care by Chronic Heart Patients: Qualitative Study.
 J Med Internet Res 2020;22(7):e15873